pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - how many differents versions of angular did you use?
 - which third party library did you like to use?
 - did you already develop unit-tests on angular?
+- what is the spread operator in javascript?
+- what is the destructuring in javascript?